Key stages covered

 Instruct key allies to collaborate

 Identify which parts of the organization are resistant to change.
-You may need to ask leadership to remove those barriers to progress.
+You may need to leverage leadership to remove those barriers to progress.

 Visibly endorse accessibility policies